craftcms/docs/docs/nitro/2.x/usage.md

 8. Prompts you to run [`nitro apply`](commands.md#apply) in order to update Nitro’s settings and your hosts file.

 ::: tip
-If you’re installing Craft, don’t forget to [run the setup wizard](../../3.x/installation.md#step-6-run-the-setup-wizard) after `nitro create` has finished!
+If you’re installing Craft, don’t forget to [run the setup wizard](../../3.x/installation.md#step-6-run-the-setup-wizard) with `nitro craft setup` after `nitro create` has finished!
 :::

 ::: tip